 "As a child I adored classical ballet and dreamt of being a dance teacher - the progression to yoga happened naturally in my early twenties.
 Living on a remote island meant access to yoga classes was challenging; I usually sought out yoga when choosing holiday destinations but also attended classes on St. Mary's, travelling by boat, whenever available.

 My home practice evolved in synchronicity with my lifestyle from marathon training to pregnancy and post-natal yoga.
 By the time I had my third child, I was captivated by hypno-birthing which gave me further insight into the internal practice of yoga, incorporating meditation, mantra and breath work.
 I began to understand the entirety of yoga, the union of mind and body, and nature.

 A turning point

-A couple of years later, I recognised the necessity for me to come back to myself, to build myself back up, and filled out an application form for yoga teacher training in Cornwall.
+A couple of years later, I filled out an application form for yoga teacher training in Cornwall.

 I run classes every week on Tresco and Bryher, two islands very special to me that my family have lived on for 58 years.
 Classes are open level (beginners welcome) and balance conscious alignment with blissful relaxation.
 The style of yoga is a slow flow vinyasa, each class includes postures with alignment (asana), breathing techniques (pranayama), relaxation (savasana) and an integration of yogic philosophy.

-Gem also runs weekly classes in our yoga studio, on Sundays at 11am and Wednesdays at 2pm – call us to book your space (01720 422947).
+Gem runs weekly classes in our yoga studio – book online or call us to book your space (01720 422947).